kendyteng/kendyteng.github.io/communications/index.md

 </a></span> presents life tables of cats and cats of different sexes in the UK.

-A life table can tell how long a dog is expected to live (i.e., life expectancy) at a certain age.
+A life table can tell how long a cat is expected to live (i.e., life expectancy) at a certain age.

 ![Infographic_cat_lifetable](infographic_cat_lifetable.png)